You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

-There has been no change to the rights and status of EU nationals, as we approach leaving the EU.
-This means EU nationals applying for teacher training in 2017/18 and 2018/19 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
+EU nationals applying for teacher training in 2017/18 and 2018/19 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
 Under current rules, EU nationals can access this support if they have resided in the European Economic Area or Switzerland throughout the three-year period before the start of the course.
 For EU citizens living in the UK, the agreement with the EU on citizens’ rights means EU citizens living here before the UK’s withdrawal can stay and carry on living their lives broadly as now.
 For more information, visit GOV.UK.

 If you’re already a qualified teacher from overseas, please visit our overseas candidates page to find out how you could gain qualified teacher status (QTS) in England.

 94% of newly qualified teachers are employed in a teaching role within six months of completing their training

 On average, a teacher earns £38,700 a year